Scott Coffman Logo

 }

-Some automation doesn’t answer tickets—it reduces how many you get.
+Some automation does not answer tickets, it reduces how many you get.

-Aim for alerts you’ll actually read.
+Aim for alerts you will actually read.
 If every run emails noise, people ignore it.

 #!/usr/bin/env bash